fsaresh/fsaresh.github.io/content/posts/tech-and-tools/browser-safety/index.md

 For my work as an individual contributor, I didn't need anything like this because my work was pretty focused and more in-depth.
 However, as an engineering manager, I was in sore need of tab organization since my work has become much broader and more breadth-focused.
 I have upwards of 30 tabs in 6 groups (tools, leads, domain reviews, my team, demos, to read) at minimum that I switch between pretty regularly.

-I don't really care if companies are able to build a profile based off of my work traffic, since it's all within a pretty tight set of sites and I don't do any shopping, casual browsing, or use social media on my work laptop at all.
+I don't really care as much if companies are able to build a profile based off of my work traffic, since it's all within a pretty tight set of sites and I don't visit any banking, interest-based casual browsing, shopping, or social media sites on my work laptop at all.
 Neither should you, dear reader, as many companies have clauses around employees not expecting any privacy while operating company issued devices.